cfwheels/wheels-cli/docs/application-management.md

 ## Reload

-Reloads the CFWheels application, which is useful during development after making changes to the codebase.
+Reloads the Wheels application, which is useful during development after making changes to the codebase.

 ### Usage